Skip to content

 Overview

 This section expands linked lists.
 Remember that each data structure shown here is still a linked list.
-What is changing are the rules that govern how the object may be manipulated.
+What changes are the rules governing how the object may be manipulated.

 Stacks